botify-hq/developers-docs/api_docs/markdowns/api/error-codes.md

 ## List
 Error Code | Message
 --- | ---
-1 | Not Authorized
-2 | Permission denied
-3.1 | Analysis not found
-3.2 | Insight not found
-3.3 | URL export not found
-3.4 | User not found
-3.5 | Revision not found
-3.6 | Query not found
-3.7 | Project not found
-3.8 | Crawl Statistics Data currently not available 3.9 | PDF Export not found
-3.10 | Dry run segment not found
-3.11 | Segment Rule not found
-4 | Bad regular expression
-5 | 'Fields' is mandatory
-6 | No result for this URL
-7 | 'Identifiers' is mandatory
-8 | Invalid area
-9 | Badly formatted request
-9.1 | Query not found on request
-9.2 | Badly formatted query
-9.21 | Badly formatted aggregation query
-9.3 | Query parameter should be an object
-9.4 | Frequency not found on request
-9.5 | Incorrect value for 'frequency' parameter
-9.6 | Cannot launch export: more than 10 fields requested 9.7 | Cannot launch export: more than 1 multi-valued field requested 9.8 | Field does not exist
-9.9 | Field not allowed to perform requested operation 9.10 | Field not allowed to perform top values operation 9.11 | Crawl Statistics Data currently not available 9.12 | Insight cannot be requested in current context 11 | The requested feature is disabled
-11.1 | The comparison feature is disabled
-11.2 | The Google Analytics feature is disabled
-12 | The requested task failed
-13 | Cannot delete a scheduled crawl which already started 14 | Method not allowed
+1001 | Not Authorized
+1002 | Permission denied
+1004 | Analysis not found
+1005 | Insight not found
+1006 | URL export not found
+1007 | User not found
+1008 | Revision not found
+1009 | Query not found
+1010 | Project not found
+1011 | Crawl Statistics Data currently not available 1012 | PDF Export not found
+1013 | Dry run segment not found
+1014 | Segment Rule not found
+1015 | Bad regular expression
+1016 | 'Fields' is mandatory
+1017 | No result for this URL
+1018 | 'Identifiers' is mandatory
+1019 | Invalid area
+1020 | Badly formatted request
+1021 | Query not found on request
+1022 | Badly formatted query
+1023 | Badly formatted aggregation query
+1024 | Query parameter should be an object
+1025 | Frequency not found on request
+1026 | Incorrect value for 'frequency' parameter
+1027 | Cannot launch export: more than 10 fields requested 1028 | Cannot launch export: more than 1 multi-valued field requested 1029 | Field does not exist
+1030 | Field not allowed to perform requested operation 1031 | Field not allowed to perform top values operation 1032 | Insight cannot be requested in current context 1033 | Crawl data file (S3) is missing
+1034 | The requested feature is disabled
+1035 | The comparison feature is disabled
+1036 | The Google Analytics feature is disabled
+1037 | The requested task failed
+1038 | Cannot delete a scheduled crawl which already started 1039 | Method not allowed